SuvadeepMukherjee/Data-Structures-And-Algorithms-In-Javascript-For-Coding-Interviews/Hashing/hashing.md

 3. Take that value, and multiply it by the current position in the string (index + 1).
 Add this to `total`.
 For example, given the string `"abc"`, the `b` is at position `2` in the alphabet and position `2` in the string, so it would contribute `2 * 2 = 4` towards `total`.
 4. After going through every character, `total % x` is the converted value.

-This algorithm isn't actually a good hash function but is just an  example of how one could convert strings into integers.
+This algorithm  is just an  example of how one could convert strings into integers.
 The final converted value will be in the range `[0, x - 1]`.

 ------